nitrogen-lang/nitrogen/docs/stdlib/imported/http.ni.md

 # http.ni

-Functions for encoding and decoding http.
+Functions for making HTTP requests.

 To use: `import 'stdlib/http'`